sunshine1204/gee_monkey/README.md

 ## Updates

 * 2018-07-20
-  1. `running-on-backend` task' background is set to skyblue to distinguish `submitted-to-backend` task.
+  1. `running-on-backend` task's background is set to skyblue to distinguish `submitted-to-backend` task.